alexdelin/shorthand/notes/standard.md

 3. Note format notes are explicitly designed to **not** be rendered into a web page or other display format.
 The need to render files written in other markup languages into display formats creates a number of unnecessary elements and increases the complexity of the format in a way that does more damage than good.
 4. The syntax should be based on how to best accurately capture and retrieve information at a later date, not just blindly implement fancy new features.
 5. The language should be as minimal as possible.
 Markup languages have defined lots of different ways of doing the same few things, with most markup languages supporting multiple options for each.
 Note format adopts the C-style idea that a language should provide one way and **only one way** to do everything.
+6. Lines should be broken as infrequently as possible.
+Breaking lines at arbitrary lengths makes parsing markup files artificially difficult and causes more problems than it is worth.
+A large single element should be put on a single line wherever possible to make parsing and later retrieval easier.

 ## Syntax Definition